Shareholders Join Activists to Say ‘Time’s Up, Wells Fargo!’ | OurFuture.org by People's Action

 Wells Fargo has recently been fined $1 billion by the Consumer Financial Protection Bureau (CFPB) for its deceptive and predatory lending practices – which include ruining consumers’ credit by opening millions of accounts and charging extra fees without their knowledge.
 They are also the bankers of choice for the National Rifle Association and gun manufacturers.

 Together, we marched from the Des Moines Central Library to the Marriott hotel, where shareholders were meeting.
-We took over the lobby long enough for Faith, Alex Anahi Rodriguez and other activists to speak out, including Amanda Werner – who’s now famous for her appearances as the “Monopoly Man” at hearings on Capitol Hill by Office of Budget and Management and CFPB head Mick Mulvaney, EPA chief Scott Pruitt and other Trump Cabinet members .
+We took over the lobby long enough for Faith, Alex Anahi Rodriguez and other activists to speak out, including Amanda Werner – who’s now famous for her appearances as the “Monopoly Man” at hearings on Capitol Hill by Office of Budget and Management and CFPB head Mick Mulvaney, EPA chief Scott Pruitt and other Trump Cabinet members.

 After a brief standoff with hotel security, we continued our march down Walnut Street to two of the bank’s larger offices in Des Moines, and continued our protests there.

 Meanwhile, inside the shareholders’ meeting, more than a dozen activist investors made their voices heard.
 While they were respectful of the rules of the meeting, keeping their speeches within the allotted two minutes each, they were direct in their challenges to the banks’ assembled executives for their lending practices and support of the gun industry.
 Indeed, it seemed as if nearly all of the comments coming from the shareholders’ audience were critical of Wells’s shady lending practices.
-And when executives sought to abruptly end the meeting, they were met with chants of, “Time’s Up!”
+And when executives sought to abruptly end the meeting, they were met with chants of “Wells Fargo, you’re the worst!
+Put people and planet first!”

 Our Struggle Continues